-L.E.V.
-Matadero Madrid, by Jacobo García
+Text by Jacobo García

 La Real was so revered that Surgeon dedicated a song to the club.
-Time passed, that generation faded out and the city’s cultural landscape came back to dull normality.
-By the time L.E.V. started, the idea of throwing an experimental music event focused resembled closer to borderline crazy than cunning.
-Two years later Aphex Twin played there.
-In a whim, the festival consolidated as a go-to place for experimental and A/V fans in the country.
+Time passed, that generation faded out, and the city’s cultural landscape came back to dull normality.
+By the time L.E.V. started, the idea of throwing an experimental music event had focused resembled closer to borderline crazy than cunning.
+Two years later, Aphex Twin played there.
+On a whim, the festival consolidated as a go-to place for experimental and A/V fans in the country.

-As a regular attendant to electronic events in Madrid, I am skeptical by default on things like sound quality.
-This time my skepticism vanished soon, the sound was the best I have ever experienced in Madrid, with a state of the art Soundscape sound system in the main room (Nave 16), the artists got the sound they deserved, the rest of the stages were also well provided.
+As a regular attendant to electronic events in Madrid, I am sceptical by default about things like sound quality.
+This time my scepticism vanished soon, the sound was the best I have ever experienced in Madrid, with a state of the art Soundscape sound system in the main room (Nave 16), the artists got the sound they deserved, and the rest of the stages were also well provided.

 The festival droned along four days, day and night, with a curfew time of 2 A.M of which many were thankful.
 Below you can read about some standout performances.
 Ryoichi Kurokawa presented Subassemblies, a performance that uses perspective to explore the relations between humans and nature, a stunning piece where the visual is as important as the aural, deploying sensations of physical harshness, and intense cinematic, paralysis.

-Initiation by Nkisi, the Congolese/Belgian artist’s performance was composed of relentless, fast, pounding caveman rhythms, a wall of kicks accompanied by just subtle layer of ambient pads, the intense experience took over the Nave 16, providing one of the most extreme moments of the festival.
+Initiation by Nkisi, the Congolese/Belgian artist’s performance was composed of relentless, fast, pounding caveman rhythms, a wall of kicks accompanied by just a subtle layer of ambient pads, the intense experience took over the Nave 16, providing one of the most extreme moments of the festival.